 Non-Working Day Calendar

 A Non-Working Day Calendar is maintained by the system for use in determination of Supplier Charges for SP01.
-The information is provided by the ELEXON User, as are any updates such as amendments for extra Bank Holidays, for example.
+The information is provided by the Elexon User, as are any updates such as amendments for extra Bank Holidays, for example.

 Maintain Output Data Schedule